-Since his father died so early, his formal education stayed rudimentary.
+Since his father died early, his formal education stayed rudimentary.
 He was mostly educated by the priests and private tutors.
-After getting initial grounding from informal sources, he entered the professional life to become a lawyer.
-After spending a few years in this profession, he headed toward Paris, where he secured the position of a clerk to Duc d’Orleans.
-Besides, he started reading great works of the classic writers and began to attend theatre as well.
+After getting initial grounding from informal sources, he entered professional life to become a lawyer.
+After spending a few years in this profession, he headed toward Paris, where he secured the position of clerk to Duc d’Orleans.
+Besides, he started reading great works of classic writers and began to attend theatre as well.
 These two preoccupations of his youth years provided him the ability to use clinical precision in his novels to move the story forward.

 Besides winning a fortune as a writer, Alexandre Dumas was passionate about women.
 Although he married Ida Ferrier, a great actress of her time, on the 1st of February in 1814, he continued with his affairs with other women and is stated to have four illegitimate children, too.

 - After providing a bulk of literary wonders, this great writer breathed his last on the 5th of December in 1870.